 And finding the right Web3 advertising platform is key.

-Different kinds of advertising on Web3 ad networks
+Different kinds of advertising on crypto and Web3 ad networks

 if you're looking at buying ads, there are a number of different kinds you can go with.